Anna Pavlova & Her Swans

 "My mother-in-law, Rosamond Daphne Vulliamy, born in 1914, used to tell me this tale: When she visited her godmother in Hampstead during her school holidays, she could see into Anna Pavlova's garden from her godmother's upstairs window.
 She would watch Pavlova with her beloved swans."

-Since her death, Ivy House has served as an orthopedic outpatients hospital (how appropriate!), an outpost of a drama college, it was restored as a Pavlova Museum, later to be bought by a north London school before it became the London Jewish Cultural Centre.
+Since her death, Ivy House has served as an orthopaedic outpatients hospital (how appropriate!), an outpost of a drama college, it was restored as a Pavlova Museum, later to be bought by a north London school before it became the London Jewish Cultural Centre.
 Most recently, in 2015, Ivy House was sold to be transformed into a Catholic Girls School.

 Although Pavlova's most iconic role was The Dying Swan, which was, and still is, an inspiration to countless dancers and non-dancers, it is great to know that she was also a multifaceted and prolific artist throughout her life.